gamma63/openvk/data/knowledgebase/rules.md

     1. The person has allowed the use of his identity,
     2. The person is an original character belonging to you
 5. Creation of mass mailings in any way,
-6. Creating situations that in any way interfere with the operation of OpenVK,
+6. Creating situations that in any way interfere with the operation of Gamma ID,
 7. The publication and storage on the resource of any content that:
     1. Is illegal in France or your country of residence,
     2. Contains pornographic scenes involving persons under the age of 18,